pietrobe/EMIx/README.md

 ## Miscellaneous

-If you run into memory issues out-of-memory errors, check the memory limits of your Docker container, which may be set lower than the available system memory.
+If you run into memory issues in the form of segmentation faults or out-of-memory errors, check the memory limits of your Docker container, which may be set lower than the available system memory.